ALARM 13

 Drip Tray Level Sensor Fault / Overflow Condition

-Machine displays ALARM 13; drip tray or waste water level alarm, machine may stop brewing until emptied.
+Machine displays ALARM 13; drip tray or waste water level alarm, and the machine may stop brewing until emptied.

 Advertisements